Midon83/AutoCloseDoors/README.md

 Copy & paste the `AutoCloseDoors.dll` to `\Server\BepInEx\plugins\` folder.

 ## Removal
-If your server is on windows, or can be shutdown properly.\
-All you need to do to remove the mod is shutdown your server and delete the dll.
+If your server is on windows or can be shutdown properly, all you need to do is, remove the mod dll, shutdown your server and delete the dll.

-If your server is on linux, or can't be shutdown properly\
-Make sure to disable the plugin by using the command ".acd disable" before removing the dll.\
+If your server is on linux or can't be shutdown properly, make sure to disable the plugin by using the command ".acd disable" before removing the dll.
 Shutdown your server and remove the dll.

 ## Config